Blow-up dynamics for smooth finite energy radial data solutions to the self-dual Chern-Simons-Schr\"odinger equation: Introduction

 In this paper, we impose the \emph{Coulomb gauge condition},

-along with a suitable decay condition\footnote{The decay condition will be implicit in the formulae for the components of $A$ in \eqref{eq:A-quad}.} for $A(t,x)$ as $\abs{x}\to\infty$ (at every $t$) to rule out nontrivial gauge transformations.
+along with a suitable decay condition for $A(t,x)$ as $\abs{x}\to\infty$ at every $t$ (that will be implicit in the formulae for the components of $A$ in \eqref{eq:A-quad} below) to rule out nontrivial gauge transformations.
 We mention that \eqref{eq:CSS-cov} in Coulomb gauge, viewed as an evolution equation solely for $\phi$, admits the following Hamiltonian formulation \cite{JackiwPi1990PRD}:

 where $\frac{\dlt}{\dlt\phi}$ is the Fréchet derivative with respect to the real inner product $\int_{\bbR^{2}}\Re(\br{\psi}\phi)dx$, and $E[\phi]$ is the energy with $A$ determined by $\phi$ and the Coulomb gauge condition.